google/zetasql/docs/format-elements.md

 </td>
       <td>
         The year without century as a decimal number (00-99), with an optional leading zero.
-Can be mixed with %C. If %C is not specified, years 00-68 are 2000s, while years 69-99 are 1900s.
+Can be mixed with %C. If %C isn't specified, years 00-68 are 2000s, while years 69-99 are 1900s.
       </td>
       <td><code>21</code></td>